fullc0de/HKKTagWriteView/README.md

 This is an input custom view like Evernote app style tagging.
 The major difference is that the view supports only single line of tagging with horizontal scroll.

+If you need to support multiple words with single space in a tag, use the following property:

+ - allowToUseSingleSpace